ialexi/Ace/README.md

 	Partial Rectangle: 	\[ left [width] \]			// left can be positive or negative.
 	Rectangle:		   	\[ left top width height \]

-It should be rather trivial to parse, yet also easy to read.
+It is rather trivial to parse, yet also easy to read.

 Anchoring
 ---------